fmassonn/teaching/LPHYS2268/project/README.md

 `cd LPHYS2268`

-You then need to copy the PLASIM code locally.
+Next, you need to copy the PLASIM code locally.
 The `cp` command can do the job:

 `cp /home/elic/fmasson/PlaSim-LPHYS2268.tar.gz ./`

-then to unwrap the archive:
+then unwrap the archive:

 `tar xzf PlaSim-LPHYS2268.tar.gz` (takes about a minute)

-4. Configure the setup and compile the model code
+#### 4. Configure the setup and compile the model code

 Look at what is inside the directory by doing `ls`.
 Then go to the `PlaSim` main directory, check that the file `configure.sh` is there and configure the architecture of the model to match the `coriolis` server with